Are your emails and attachments safe from prying eyes?

 Email jurisdiction and data privacy

-United States (leading member of the Five Eyes)
+Surveilance in the United States (leading member of the Five Eyes)

 Tech companies in the US can be forced to give government agencies direct access to their servers for “extensive, in-depth surveillance on live communications and stored information” – as explained in the PRISM surveillance program.
-Data requests can also be accompanied by gag orders, which forbids the company from disclosing what’s going on (see also National Security Letters).
+Data requests can also be accompanied by gag orders, which forbid the company from disclosing what’s going on (see also National Security Letters).

 After exhausting our legal options, Riseup recently chose to comply with two sealed warrants from the FBI, rather than facing contempt of court (which would have resulted in jail time for Riseup birds and/or termination of the Riseup organization).